TehNut-Mods/MoreChisels/README.md

 ##Downloads

-Downloads for MoreChisels (as well as all of my other mods) can be found on my [Jenkins](http://tehnut.info/jenkins/).
+Downloads for MoreChisels (as well as all of my other mods) can be found on my [Jenkins](http://tehnut.info/jenkins/) or [CurseForge](http://minecraft.curseforge.com/mc-mods/227904-morechisels).

 ##Chisels done: